AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-syntax-and-features/c-ir-request-nesting-and-embedding/c-ir-request-nesting-and-embedding.md

 ---
 description: Image Rendering allows embedding of Image Serving requests and HTTP requests to foreign servers to retrieve material images used for repeatable textures and decals.
-seo-description: Image Rendering allows embedding of Image Serving requests and HTTP requests to foreign servers to retrieve material images used for repeatable textures and decals.
-seo-title: Request nesting and embedding *

 solution: Experience Manager
 title: Request nesting and embedding *
-uuid: 1884ae71-6ff5-4945-9411-a7183c32b772

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---